ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ## Examples

-There is a sequence-style example available that demonstrates this workflow end to end.
-Refer to the [Multiplexed Connection Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/MultiplexedConnection/README.md) for details.
+For a sequence-style example that demonstrates this workflow end to end, see the [Multiplexed Connection Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/MultiplexedConnection/README.md).

-This example is also installed on any system using STS Software 26.0 or later under the following directory:
+This example is also installed on all systems that use STS Software 26.0 or later under the following directory:
 `C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\MultiplexedConnection`.